sebivenlo/esd-2024-github-actions/assignments/exercise-4/README.md

 # Exercise 4: Deploy a Static Site with GitHub Actions

-In this exercise, you will create a workflow that uses **GitHub Pages** to deploy a simple static site online.
+In this exercise, you will create a workflow that uses **GitHub Pages** to deploy a static site online.

 ## Steps